Clermont028/CallandRespond_RL/README.md

 - **Why do you think this was an appropriate choice?**
   - [shrugs]

-- Results
+### Results
-  - Explaing the values of the applicable hyperparameters (alpha, gamma, epsilon) you used.
-How did you decide what values to use?
+ - **Explaing the values of the applicable hyperparameters (alpha, gamma, epsilon) you used.
+How did you decide what values to use?**
+   -  alpha: we used a standard alpha of 0.1 as we had no preference regarding its learning rate
+   -  gamma: [debating]
+   -  epsilon: we increased the epsilon to 0.5 so that it have a higher chance to explore other options (and thus align itself more with the creative process)
  - Support your results through graphs, if applicable.
 How did you decide that the algorithm converged?
  - A few screenshots of your problem/game to describe how your agent works
 # Conclusion
 - A brief summary of your results
 - What did you learn from this project?